-The primary objective of the Company's Board Charter (Charter) is to set out the roles and responsibilities of the Board of Directors.
+The primary objective of the Group's Board Charter (Charter) is to set out the roles and responsibilities of the Board.
 The Board is guided by the Charter which provides reference for directors in relation to the Board's role, powers, duties and functions.

 Apart from reflecting the current best practices and the applicable rules and regulations, the Charter also outlines processes and procedures for the Board and their committees to be effective and efficient.
 The Board will regularly review the Charter to ensure it remains consistent with the Board's objectives and responsibilities and all the relevant standards of corporate governance.
+The Board Charter is made available on 3A's website.